 Summer Palace Lake is one of the main highlights of Beijing.
 It’s a large artificial lake next to the Summer Palace, a UNESCO World Heritage Site.
 Boats depart regularly from the lake’s western end and make a short trip down the waterway.
 Visitors can enjoy watching swans, ducks, and geese while listening to live music.

 Night markets are becoming increasingly popular in China.
 These lively outdoor dining experiences allow diners to sample the local cuisine while enjoying live entertainment.
 One of the most popular night market dinner cruises takes place in Beijing, and it’s called the Dragon Pearl Night Market Dinner Cruise.
 Passengers board luxury riverboats, which set off on a leisurely cruise down the Houhai Lake area.
 Along the way, guests will be served a variety of tasty snacks like barbecued spare ribs, fried dumplings, and noodles.
 After dark, the boats dock at different locations so passengers can explore the night market on foot.

 *Shop at the Silk Market

 If you love shopping, you should check out the Silk Market in Beijing.
 Located right in the heart of Tianzhu Square, the Silk Market offers thousands of shops selling everything from clothing to tea sets to snuff bottles.
 And yes, you can find some truly incredible deals here!

 *Go On an Urban Adventure Tour

-If you’re looking for something active, try taking part in an urban adventure tour in Beijing.
-You’ll see parts of the city that tourists rarely ever get to see because no street signs are pointing the way.
+If you want something active, try participating in an urban adventure tour in Beijing.
+You’ll see details of the city that tourists rarely see because no street signs are pointing the way.
 You’ll travel through hutongs and discover small hidden gems like the Drum & Bell Tower, the Old Observatory, and the Great Mosque.